Falchion

-A falchion (/ˈfɔːltʃən/; Old French: fauchon; Latin: falx, "sickle") is a one-handed, single-edged 37–40 in sword of European origin.
+A falchion (/ˈfɔːltʃən/; Old French: fauchon; Latin: falx, "sickle") is a one-handed, single-edged 32–38 in sword of European origin.
 Falchions are found in different forms from around the 13th century up to and including the 16th century.
-In some versions, the falchion looks rather like the seax and later the sabre, and in other versions more like a machete with a crossguard, then a cutlass.
+In some versions, the falchion looks rather like the seax and later the sabre, and in other versions more like a machete with a crossguard.

 Types

 The blade designs of falchions varied widely across the continent and over time.
 They almost always included a single edge with a slight curve on the blade towards the point on the end and most were also affixed with a quilloned crossguard for the hilt in the manner of the contemporary arming swords.
 Unlike the double-edged swords of Europe, few actual swords of this type have survived to the present day; fewer than a dozen specimens are currently known.
 A number of weapons similar to the falchion existed in Western Europe, including the Messer, hanger and the backsword.
 Two basic types of falchion can be identified: